raveenapp/website/content/about.md

 Hey!
 I'm Raveen.

 A little about me:
-- Grew up in Canada and proud of it!
 - I did my undergrad and currently doing my masters in mechanical engineering
 - I am a licensed glider pilot and glider instructor with the air cadet program
 - If you are interested in the [stuff I use]({{< relref "stuff.md" >}})